loading ...

 On this page you will find useful pieces of information about our staff team, the structure of our day, our current learning focuses and also activity ideas which you can try at home.

-This term our topic is 'People Who Help Us'.
+This term our topic is 'Journeys and Transport'.
 Follow the link below to see the exciting things we will be learning.

 Recommended texts for EYFS - Reception Top 100 Recommended Reads Updated (Poster) V2.pdf